-The warm season lasts for 3.2 months, from June 11 to September 17, with an average daily high temperature above 68°F. The hottest day of the year is July 27, with an average high of 76°F and low of 41°F.
+The warm season lasts for 3.2 months, from June 11 to September 17, with an average daily high temperature above 68°F. The hottest month of the year in Mammoth Lakes is July, with an average high of 76°F and low of 41°F.

-The cold season lasts for 3.7 months, from November 23 to March 14, with an average daily high temperature below 44°F. The coldest day of the year is December 30, with an average low of 11°F and high of 36°F.
+The cold season lasts for 3.7 months, from November 23 to March 14, with an average daily high temperature below 44°F. The coldest month of the year in Mammoth Lakes is January, with an average low of 12°F and high of 37°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Gračanica, Bosnia & Herzegovina (6,217 miles away); Chepelare, Bulgaria (6,500 miles); and Dêqên, China (7,395 miles) are the far-away foreign places with temperatures most similar to Mammoth Lakes (view comparison).

 In Mammoth Lakes, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.